 Excited about getting pregnant?
 You probably know that things like excessive weight or fibroids could impact your ability to conceive.

 What you might not know is that some prescription and over-the-counter medications could also be a hindrance.
-Your menstrual cycle is highly controlled by the interaction between three entities, which are the brain, uterus, and ovaries (source).
+Your menstrual cycle is highly controlled by the interaction between three entities: the brain, uterus, and ovaries (1).

 Any health problems you have and medications you take might interfere with this interaction and lower your fertility.
-Read on to find out more about safe and unsafe medications if you are trying to conceive.
+Read on to learn more about safe and unsafe medications if you are trying to conceive.

 How Does Medicine Affect My Fertility?